raspberrypilearning/interactive-animation/en/step_1.md

 ## What you will make
 You will create your own project where you will choose your own sprites and backdrop to make a unique interactive animation.
 Your project might have balls bouncing around, birds that flap their wings, animals that move through the wood, or hearts that float around.
 Your sprites could do something when you click on them.
 For example, you could have a bird that squawks, a heart that glows, or a balloon that pops.

 You will apply your skills to make a unique project of your own.
-You will be introduced to a range of creative project where sprites are animated in different ways using loops.
+You will be introduced to a range of creative projects where sprites are animated in different ways using loops.

 ![Complete project](images/showcase_static.png){:width="400px"}